 What is Quality Assurance?

-Quality Assurance(QA) is a standard process set up by an organization to meet quality standards.
-This process helps to avoid mistakes and defects in the end delivered product and services to customers.
+“Quality Assurance(QA) is a standard process set up by an organization to meet quality standards.
+This process helps to avoid mistakes and defects, delivering products and services to customers.

 QA is the foundation pillar for quality management as it focuses on the integrity of the product.
 It also provides confidence to stakeholders that desired and mentioned requirements are fulfilled.